What Cars Qualify for Lemon Law?

 To file a lemon law claim in California, you must have all of the necessary documentation.
 We recommend gathering the following information before filing lemon law cases:

-The manufacturer may offer arbitration programs, which allow you to work out a deal without going to court.
+The manufacturer might suggest arbitration, which could let you reach an agreement without having to go to court.
 During negotiations, you may be offered a replacement vehicle, a lemon law buyback, or compensation to keep the car.
-If the response isn’t what you hoped for, you can always go to court and attempt to receive a better judgment, but this process will take longer.
+If the response isn’t what you hoped for, you can always go to court and seek a better judgment, but this process will take longer.

 Most states have specific laws about what can be considered a lemon and California is no exception.
 Let’s evaluate the specifics in detail.